 Walking Around

+Gentle movement helps improve circulation, prevent blood clots, and jumpstart recovery safely.
 On the day of or after surgery, you’ll be encouraged to get out of bed at least a few times to walk around and get your blood pumping.
 Wiggling your feet, rotating your ankles, and moving and stretching your legs are great ways to do this.
-Walking to the bathroom may seem impossible initially, but moving around is important for your C-section recovery.
-You want to ensure you keep your blood circulating to minimize your chances of developing blood clots.3 Also, walking will make your bowels less sluggish, which will help you feel more comfortable sooner.11 For these reasons, you’ll be encouraged to walk every day.
-Consider going for your walks shortly after you’ve taken pain medication so that you feel less discomfort during your outing.
+Walking to the bathroom may seem impossible initially, but moving around is an important part of C-section recovery and helps keep your blood circulating to reduce the risk of blood clots.3 Additionally, walking helps stimulate your bowels, making them less sluggish and helping you feel more comfortable sooner.11 For these reasons, you’ll be encouraged to walk every day.
+Consider taking your walks shortly after taking pain medication so you feel less discomfort during your outing.

 Urinating